-If nothing happens when you press the home button, gently long-press the power button and try to ‘Restart’ or ‘Turn Off’ the device.
-You can remove the battery if the device is stubborn enough to refuse a restart.
-May you have all the time if your smartphone has a non-removable battery because you’ll have to wait till the battery gets discharged.
+If nothing happens when you press the home button, gently long-press the power button and try to ‘Restart’ or ‘Turn Off the device.
+You can remove the battery if the device is stubborn enough to refuse a restart (If you’re still using a phone with a removable battery, that is).

 It depends.
 Apps have become a lot heavier since the past couple of years, impacting older devices with lower horsepower and system resources.
 In the past, manufacturers like Apple have been accused of intentionally slowing down their devices by pushing updates.